GitGuardian/ggtools/new-arch-migration/README.md

 To initiate the migration process or if you have any questions regarding the new architecture, please reach out to our [support team](mailto:support@gitguardian.com?subject=Migration+New+Architecture).
 We aim for a smooth migration process to enhance your GitGuardian setup with a future-ready, secure, and scalable architecture that aligns with the demands of modern cloud environments.

 Explore the [New Architecture documentation](https://docs.gitguardian.com/self-hosting/new-architecture) for a deep dive into its advantages, including enhanced performance, security, and scalability features.
-Our guide provides a thorough understanding of the architectural upgrades and the additional benefits of switching to the new version of GitGuardian.
+Our guide provides a thorough understanding of the architectural upgrades and the additional benefits of switching to the new architecture of GitGuardian.

 Migration can be approached in two ways to best suit your operational needs:
 - [In-place migration with external databases](#in-place-migration-with-external-databases) (approx. 1 hour of downtime)